strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ## Example 3: Changing the log dirs

-Lets see how we can move a partition to use a certain JBOD volume.
+Let's see how we can move a partition to use a certain JBOD volume.

-Let say we have deployed a Kafka Resource with JBOD storage and deployed a topic with `spec.replicas` as 4.
+Assume we have deployed a Kafka Resource with JBOD storage and deployed a topic with `spec.replicas` as 4.

 Now our second task is to check which `logdir` are currently being used by Strimzi.
 You can use the `kafka-log-dir.sh` tool to check this